lemonjesus/TranscodeBot/README.md

 All transcoded files result in a `.mkv` file.

 ## Overriding the FFMPEG command
 You can specify your own command to run if you want different options from the default settings.
-Simply set FORCE_CMD to the command you wish to run. **New in the Ruby Version: this is the full command, not just the arguments `ffmpeg` is receiving. `ffmpeg` is no longer assumed.** You can use the following internal variables:
+Simply set `force_cmd` to the command you wish to run. **This is the full command, not just the arguments `ffmpeg` is receiving. `ffmpeg` is no longer assumed.** You can use the following internal variables:

 * `$input` - translates to the input file transcodebot is focused on
 * `$output` - the calculated output path of where the current file is going